IBM/starcraft2-replay-analysis/README.md

 to see how you came your conclusions.
 The text, code and output/charts are combined in a single web page.
 For an audience that does not want to see the code, you can share a web page that only shows text and output/charts.

+### Basic output

+Basic replay information is printed out to show you how you can start working with a loaded replay.
+The output is also, of course, very helpful to identify which replay you are looking at.

+### Data preparation

+If you look through the code, you'll see that a lot of work went into preparing the data.

+#### Unit and building groups

+List of strings were created for the _known_ unit and groups.
+These are needed to recognize the event types.

+#### Event handlers

+Handler methods where written to process the different types of events and accumulate the information in the player's event list.

+#### The ReplayData class

+We created the `ReplayData` class to take a replay stream of bytes and process them with all our event handlers.
+The resulting player event lists are stored in a `ReplayData` object.
+The `ReplayData` class also has an `as_dict()` method.
+This method retuns a Python dictionary that makes it easy to process the replay events with our Python code.
+We also use this dict to create a Cloudant JSON document.

+### Visualization

+To visualize the replay we chose to use 2 different types of charts and show a side-by-side comparison of the competing players.

+* Nelson rules charts
+* Box plot charts

+We generate these charts for each of the following metrics.
+You will get a good idea of how the players are performing by comparing the trends for these metrics.

+* Mineral collection rate
+* Vespene collection rate
+* Active workers count
+* Supply utilization (used / available)
+* Worker/supply ratio (workers / supply used)

+#### Box plot charts

+Once you get to this point, you can see that generating a box plot is quite easy thanks to _pandas DataFrames_ and _Bokeh BoxPlot_.

+The box plot is a graphical representation of the summary statistics for the metric for each player.
+The "box" covers the range from the first to the third quartile.
+The horizontal line in the box shows the mean.
+The "whisker" shows the spread of data outside these quartiles.
+Outliers, if any, show up as markers outside the whisker lines.

+For each metric, we show the players statistics side-by-side using a box plots.

+#### Nelson rules charts

+The Nelson rules charts are not so easy.
+You'll notice quite a bit of code in helper methods to create these charts.

+The base chart is a Bokeh plotting figure with circle markers for each data point in the time series.
+This shows the event metrics over time for the player.
+The player charts are side-by-side to allow separate scales and plenty of additional annotations.

+We add horizontal lines to show our x-bar (sample mean), 1st and 2nd standard deviations and upper and lower control limits -- for each player.

+We use our `detect_nelson_bias()` method to detect 9 or more consecutive points above (or below)the x-bar line.
+Then using Bokeh's `add_layout()` and `BoxAnnotation`, we color the background green or red for ranges that show bias for above or below the line respectively.

+Our `detect_nelson_trend()` method detects when 6 or more consecutive points are all increasing or decreasing.
+Using Bokeh's `add_layout()` and `Arrow`, we draw arrows on the chart to highlight these up or down trends.

+The result is a side-by-side comparison that is jam-packed with statistical analysis.

+### Stored replay documents

+You can browse your Cloudant database to see the stored replays.
+After all the loading and parsing we stored them as JSON documents.
+You'll see all of your replays in the *sc2replays* database and only the latest one in *sc2recents*.

 ## 8. Save and share